Marine incidents

 If you are unable to go to one of these offices, contact Maritime Safety Queensland by phone and an officer will advise you what to do next.

-The relevant marine incident report form may be completed with the assistance of a Shipping Inspector to ensure the information is accurate, unbiased and as reliable as possible.
-It is important that the form is filled in completely, with the incident described in as much detail as possible.
+The relevant Marine Incident Report form may be completed with the assistance of a Shipping Inspector to ensure the information is accurate, unbiased and as reliable as possible.
+It is important the form is filled in completely with the incident described in as much detail as possible.

 Why report marine incidents?